richardcom/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.
-Command that exists in the original AddressBook application such as `list`, `help`, and `clear `
+Command that exists in the original AddressBook application such as `list`, `help`, and `clear` are not included and their usage is similar to the original usage.

 </div>